Lito Morillo

 Board Member

-Nathan played wheelchair basketball for more than twenty years, coached high school basketball for both boys and girls, and has given TEDx talks on overcoming adversity.
+Nathan played wheelchair basketball for more than twenty years, coached local high school boys and girls basketball, and has given two TEDx talks on overcoming adversity living with a physical disability.

 Board Member